gazebosim/docs/ros_installation.md

 the following approach is recommended

 ### ROS 2 Humble and ROS 2 Rolling

-ROS 2 Humble and ROS 2 Rolling officially support Gazebo Fortress, meaning Fortress is the recommended version of Gazebo to use.
+* ROS 2 Humble and ROS 2 Rolling officially support Gazebo Fortress, meaning Fortress is the recommended version of Gazebo to use.

-To install this combination of ROS and Gazebo first install ROS and then install either `ros-humble-ros-gz` and `ros-rolling-ros-gz` from `packages.ros.org`.
+* To install this combination of ROS and Gazebo first install ROS and then install either `ros-humble-ros-gz` and `ros-rolling-ros-gz` from `packages.ros.org`.
-These packages will automatically install both Gazebo Fortress and the ros-gz bridge.
+* These packages will automatically install both Gazebo Fortress and the ros-gz bridge.

 ### ROS 2 Galactic

-**ROS 2 Galactic is presently end of life, and we do not recommend using this version of ROS or Gazebo.** However, if you must this version of ROS, it officially supports Gazebo Edifice.
-To install Gazebo Edifice simply install `ros-galactic-ros-gz` from `packages.ros.org`.
-This package will automatically install both Gazebo Edifice and the ros-gz bridge.
+* **ROS 2 Galactic is presently end of life, and we do not recommend using this version of ROS or Gazebo.** However, if you must this version of ROS, it officially supports Gazebo Edifice.
+* To install Gazebo Edifice simply install `ros-galactic-ros-gz` from `packages.ros.org`.
+* This package will automatically install both Gazebo Edifice and the ros-gz bridge.

 ### ROS 2 Foxy

-ROS 2 Foxy officially supports Gazebo Citadel, meaning the recommended version of Gazebo for ROS 2 Foxy is Citadel.To install Gazebo Citadel with Foxy simply install `ros-foxy-ros-gz` from `packages.ros.org`.
-This package will automatically install both Gazebo Citadel and the ros-gz bridge.
+* ROS 2 Foxy officially supports Gazebo Citadel, meaning the recommended version of Gazebo for ROS 2 Foxy is Citadel.
+* To install Gazebo Citadel with Foxy simply install `ros-foxy-ros-gz` from `packages.ros.org`.
+* This package will automatically install both Gazebo Citadel and the ros-gz bridge.

 ### ROS 1 Noetic

-ROS Noetic officially supports Gazebo Citadel, meaning the recommended version of Gazebo for ROS Noetic is Citadel.To install Gazebo Citadel with Noetic simply install `ros-noetic-ros-gz` from `packages.ros.org`.
-This package will automatically install both Gazebo Citadel and the ros-gz bridge.
+* ROS Noetic officially supports Gazebo Citadel, meaning the recommended version of Gazebo for ROS Noetic is Citadel.
+* To install Gazebo Citadel with Noetic simply install `ros-noetic-ros-gz` from `packages.ros.org`.
+* This package will automatically install both Gazebo Citadel and the ros-gz bridge.

 ## Using a specific and unsupported Gazebo version with ROS 2
 <div class="warning">
-<strong>Warning:</strong> Only use this approach if you absolutely need to run
+<strong>Warning:</strong> Only use this approach if you absolutely need to run a
-a version of Gazebo that is not officially supported by your ROS distro.
+version of Gazebo that is not officially supported by your ROS distro.
 Using this approach will make it impossible to use the official ROS Ubuntu packages that depend on Gazebo.

 We do not recommend this approach for beginners!
 </div>